 Inside are all the home comforts you could need for a relaxing break including a comfy bed, dining table, sofa, kitchen, dining area and a wood-burner for when the colder nights roll in.

 As well as beautiful walks, you could explore vibey Totnes or Dartmouth, both known for their independent shopping scenes.
 For beach time, the cabin is a short drive from the lovely sandy beaches of Slapton and Blackpool Sands.
+If you’re looking for tips on where to go, don’t miss my guide to the best places to visit in Devon.

 Room with a View